 Day by day

 - We fly from London Heathrow to Rome arriving in the afternoon.
 Joining our coach we drive north into Umbria through some spectacular countryside, towns and villages perched atop ledge-like precipices formed from the local tufa.
-We continue to Perugia and check into our hotel, the locally rated 5* Brufani Palace for a five-night stay.
+We continue to Perugia and check into our hotel, the locally rated 5* Sina Brufani for a five-night stay.
 Dinner will be in a local restaurant - wine, water and coffee are included with all group lunches and dinners.

 - Perugia is the capital of Umbria and a full day will be spent exploring the principal buildings and collections of this great medieval city.
 While the Duomo may dominate the medieval centre in sheer impact, it is the Palazzo dei Priori that has the better architecture and contents.
 This palace contains two merchants’ halls, one of which, the Sala di Udienza del Collegio del Cambio, has renowned frescoes by the famous local painter, Perugino, who was Raphael’s teacher and one of the leading painters of his day.
 The palace is also home to the National Gallery of Umbria, with further works by Perugino and and amongst others, Piero della Francesca.
 We shall also visit the small church of San Severo to see Raphael’s first fresco, painted before he went on to achieve fame in Florence and Rome.
 Lunch is included today but the evening will be free.

 - A highlight of our visit will be our day spent in Assisi.
 Forever linked with St Francis, we shall visit some of the major sites associated with his life and work.
 A specialist guided tour of the Basilica of San Francesco, to include both the Lower and Upper Churches with Giotto’s frescoes of the Life of St Francis, plus the Crypt which contains the Saint’s remains, will be led by a member of the resident Franciscan community.
 We then explore the town of Assisi, visiting a number of other churches and monuments.
 These will include Santa Chiara and some remarkable ancient Roman remains.
 We have a group lunch in Assisi and on our return to Perugia the evening will be free.